VCLS has been selected as one of the experts by BPIFrance to accompany their Companion Diagnostics (CDx) start-ups.

-- Co-Labeling of drug and CDx
+- Co-Labelling of drug and CDx

 - Market access strategy and value demonstration to payers

-- Position product and claims
+- Support the development of appropriate product positioning and claims

-- Use of Commercially Available Diagnostics as CDx
+- Use of commercially available diagnostics as CDx

-- Advise on Rx-CDx co-development plan
+- Advise on CDx-Rx co-development plan

 - Co-assess medicinal products and diagnostic regulatory pathway